react-native-maps/react-native-maps/CONTRIBUTING.md

 - Reference issues and pull requests before committing

 ### Creating the pull request

 - The title of the PR needs to follow the same conventions as your commit messages, as it might be used in case of a squash merge.
-- Creating the pull request against the master branch is mostly fine.
-But if you are doing large or breaking changes, you might be asked to open the pull request against our beta branch instead.
+- Create the pull request against the beta branch.